Tanz0rz/haxe-fmod/extension/examples/using-dsp-effects-in-the-core-api.md

 ## 1
 <!-- Add a DSP effect to a Channel -->
-Reordering a unit in place is not exposed.
-Remove the effect and add it back at the wanted index.
+Channel.setDspIndex moves a unit that is already in the chain, and getDspIndex reads its position.
 ```haxe
 import haxefmod.core.Dsp;
 import haxefmod.core.DspType;